originphp/website/source/docs/tutorial.md

 $ bin/console generate scaffold Comment
 ```

 Now goto [http://localhost:8000/articles/index](http://localhost:8000/articles/index), to see it in action.
-If you need to customize the scaffolding templates, copy the templates folder from the `vendor/originphp/framework` folder into your project folder, then customise as you see fit.
+If you need to customize the scaffolding templates, copy the templates folder from the `vendor/originphp/framework` folder into your project folder, then customize as you see fit.

 This concludes the tutorial, any suggestions how to make this better?
 Let me know.